Lauren-mcleod/DATA115-personal-data-set-/README.md

  **Processing Steps**

-Since the data provided was already in a well organized excel file, all of my processing was removing data that did not directly relate to my main focus.
+Since the data provided was already in a well organized pivot table in excel, all of my processing was removing data that did not directly relate to my main focus.
 Initially when processing the data I discovered there isn't a true definition of an attack.
 I decided for my project to define a shark attack as the victim having an injury.
 The majority of cleaning was removing the reports of kayaks being bumped by a shark swimming by or attacks that were post mortum.
 The next step in processing the data is I narrowed down the information provided about every attack.
-Since my project is mainly focused on activity,
+Since my project is mainly focused on activity, I removed the data

 **Visualization**